 - The Talent Acquisition Specialist works with the hiring manager to determine the offer and the Specialist makes the offer to the candidate.

 - After candidate accepts offer, written offer is sent via email

-Human Resources provides guidance and may conduct background checks on prospective and current faculty, staff, students, volunteers, and contractors, depending on the responsibilities of the position.
+Human Resources provides guidance about the different levels of background checks conducted, based on the level and responsibilities of the position.
+Outside of staff hiring, the HR Background check staff guides university managers on background check processes for prospective and current faculty, staff, temporary workers, students, volunteers, and contractors, depending on the responsibilities of the position.
 For more information on this policy, please see Tufts University Background Check Procedure (PDF).

 Human Resources needs at least fourteen business days before the individual’s start date.
 Please plan for additional processing time during peak times of the year or depending upon the type of background check that will be required.

 Some jobs may require additional certifications for specific work environments or in compliance with licensure, law or regulations.